 Record your real weekly visitor count in the spreadsheet and observe how you’re comparing to expectations.
 Remember, if you get some big traffic spikes from sites like Digg, the traffic will go down – just enjoy the big margin of success you had that week and plot how to keep a healthy margin in the future.
 Also, many well-written sites go through a big growth jump at some point where they grow at about 100% a week for a few weeks.
 Enjoy it while it lasts, because you’ll likely plateau in the near future – just remember what your real metric of success is, and don’t alter it because you believe you’re ahead of the pack.

 This method allows you to see your true success every week, and as each week passes, you’ll see that you’re on track for continued success in the future.

-Building a Better Blog for 2007 is a month-long series at The Simple Dollar, outlining steps you can take to build a long-term healthy blog that will attract readers.
+Building a Better Blog is a month-long series at The Simple Dollar, outlining steps you can take to build a long-term healthy blog that will attract readers.
 Jump ahead to the next essay, Don’t Leave Them Hanging, or back to the previous one, Addressing Your Readers.